 Visiting Fan Bay Deep Shelter

-Fan Bay Deep Shelter is now open 11- 3pm, Friday to Monday every week until the end of October and plus extra days in the school holidays.
+Fan Bay Deep Shelter is now open 11- 3pm, Friday to Monday every week until the end of October.
 Don't forget that you'll need to book a place on a tour at the ticket office before you walk to the tunnel entrance.

 Experience the adventure of a hard hat, head torch lit tour of this incredible time capsule hidden beneath The White Cliffs of Dover.